lucanos/WordPress-Remote-Installer/README.md

-Wordpress Remote Installer
+WordPress Remote Installer
 ==========================

-Installing Wordpress is relatively easy.
-Their developers have done alot of work and spent alot of time making the actual installation as easy as possible, but problems persist, specifically getting Wordpress onto the actual server to run that installation.
+Installing WordPress is relatively easy.
+Their developers have done alot of work and spent alot of time making the actual installation as easy as possible, but problems persist, specifically getting WordPress onto the actual server to run that installation.

-Some webhosts offer services allowing for Wordpress to be automatically installed into a site, but these installs often contain bloatware in the form of extensions or themes which, frankly, are useless.
+Some webhosts offer services allowing for WordPress to be automatically installed into a site, but these installs often contain bloatware in the form of extensions or themes which, frankly, are useless.

 ## The Old Way
-Previously, the only way to install Wordpress onto webhosts who do not offer automated installs (or onto webhosts who do, but where you want to avoid that bloatware) was by:
+Previously, the only way to install WordPress onto webhosts who do not offer automated installs (or onto webhosts who do, but where you want to avoid that bloatware) was by:

-1. Going to the Wordpress website
+1. Going to the WordPress website
-2. Downloading the latest version of Wordpress
+2. Downloading the latest version of WordPress
-3. Extracting Wordpress on your computer
+3. Extracting WordPress on your computer
 4. Connecting to the Server with an FTP client
-5. Uploading the numerous Wordpress files
+5. Uploading the numerous WordPress files

 ## The New Way
-The Wordpress Remote Installer aims to eliminate almost all of these steps, instead, installing Wordpress would be as simple as:
+The WordPress Remote Installer aims to eliminate almost all of these steps, instead, installing WordPress would be as simple as:

 1. Upload **wp-remote-install.php**
 2. (Optional) Upload **wp-remote-plugins.txt** and/or **wp-remote-themes.txt**